-This can be specified in any valid username syntax.
+ServiceUserID can be specified in any valid user name syntax.
 On Windows platforms, these are:

-If you use the unqualified form for this user ID (username) on Windows platforms, the operating system searches for the user ID throughout its domain, starting with the local system.
-This search might take some time to complete.
+If you use the unqualified form for this user ID (username), the operating system searches for the user ID throughout its domain, starting with the local system; this search might take some time to complete.
+The ServiceUserID specified must be: